-9.6.2.3 Protocol layers interlinkage disabled
+9.6.3.3 Protocol layers interlinkage disabled

-If the property plslink is set to False, then any kind of TLS control procedures shall not affect the underlying transport layer, hence identical behaviour as in base package tlsbsc procedures.
+When intra-SEP interlinkage is not applied, then any kind of TLS control procedures shall not affect the underlying transport layer, hence identical behaviour as in base package tlsbsc procedures.

-9.6.2.4 Protocol layers interlinkage enabled
+9.6.3.4 Protocol layers interlinkage enabled

-If the property plslink is set to True, then an incoming or outgoing TLS security session release request shall immediately trigger an outgoing L4 bearer connection release request, after a successfully release TLS session.
+The interlinkage property seplink/linktopo may be enabled for TLS release within a single TLS-enabled in order to interlink with the underlying IP transport protocol endpoint (see example H.248 syntax in Table x.5), then an incoming or outgoing TLS security session release request shall immediately trigger an outgoing L4 bearer connection release request, after a successfully released TLS session.